 !

-In the newer Kali Linux (non-root login), the only problem is that openvpn
+In this Kali Linux version (non-root login), the only problem is that openvpn

 must be executed with sudo

-This time, we can run sudo command with aliases.
+This time, we can run the alias command with sudo

 $ sudo <alias-command>